kalwalt/MarkerlessARJS/README.md

 ## Example

-A simple example is provided in the *build/lib* folder.
-Running the example in a http server, you will see in the browser a an image of the pinball image with a blue rectangle around it; look also in the console with some useful information.
+Two examples are provided in the *examples* folder.
+You need to run the examples with an http server.
+The `MarkerlessARJS_basic_example.html` will display  in the browser a sphere and a blue rectangle around it; look also in the console with some useful information.
+Instead the `MarkerlessARJS_webcam_example.html` will display a sphere onto the pinball image (included in the project).
-This example bundle in the .html file all the wasm code, if you modify the C++ code or the shell.html file you need to rebuild the whole project with Emscripten.
+Note that you need to rebuild the whole project with Emscripten only if you modify the C++ code and after build the dist library with the command:
+`npm run build-es6`

 ## Dependencies